KamenLabs/kamenlabs.github.io/content/russian/_index.md

 +++
-title = "Домашняя страница"
+title = ""
 type = "home"
 +++

-Это новая домашняя страница.
+This is your new home page.